-In this tutorial we will show you how to install MyCollab Project Management Software on your CentOS 7 server.
-For those of you who didn’t know, MyCollab is the free and open source collaboration tools, it has three existing modules: Project Management, CRM and Document Management.
-Intuitive UI, rich features, high performance and stability are the advantages compared with various popular tools in the market such as Redmine, Bugzilla, Mantis etc. This open source is included in a trusted commercial product that is deployed on hundreds of companies’ servers.
+In this tutorial, we will show you how to install MyCollab Project Management Software on your CentOS 7 server.
+For those of you who didn’t know, MyCollab is a free and open-source collaboration tool, it has three existing modules: Project Management, CRM, and Document Management.
+Intuitive UI, rich features, high performance, and stability are the advantages compared with various popular tools in the market such as Redmine, Bugzilla, Mantis, etc. This open-source is included in a trusted commercial product that is deployed on hundreds of companies’ servers.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation MyCollab Project Management Software on a CentOS 7 server.